JimDesu/basis-lang/README.md

 ## Overview
 #### Hello World
-Once things are in place, hello world will look like:
+Once things are in place, hello world will look like this.
+Note that all text following semicolons are ignored as comments
 ```
-writeLn: "Hello, world!"
+writeLn: "Hello, world!" ; writes "Hello, World!\n" to standard output
 ```

 As a general rule, things get done via command invocation.
 The basic syntax follows the following pattern: